ftyers/ftyers.github.io/2018-komp-ling/practicals/practical2-response/transliteration-response.md

         to provide mappings on ambigous cyrillic letter 'e' - 'e'|'je': the transliteration table is implemented so that 'e' is transliterated to 'je'.
-        We need to save the results when 'je' is the beginning of a token or preceeded by a vowel, "'" and "''".
+        We need to save the results when 'je' is the beginning of a token or preceeded by a vowel, "'" and "''" (ь and ъ).
 Thus, we only need to implement 'je' -> 'e' mapping in the transliterated tokens when 'je' is preceeded by a consonant:
         ```